Growing dragon fruit from cuttings is usually much faster than growing them right from seeds.

-Take a quick glance at box 1 in the pic below.
-You can see clearly that the branch on the right has a much bigger core than the left one.
+In box 1 in the pic below, the branch on the right has a much bigger core than the left one.
 It's even a bit harder and somewhat more woody.

-In box 2, we see the right branch has some remnants of the sub-branches.
+In box 2, the right branch has some remnants of the sub-branches.
 These may be where the branch has shot out flowers and fruits.
 They are also quite woody.

-From these two hints, you may have guessed it already.
-And you're right!
-As the right branch also has a darker green skin to it, it is the older branch.
+From these two hints, and also as the right branch also has a darker green skin to it, as you may have guessed correctly the right branch is the older branch.